WoodyLinwc/Auto-Twitter-Bot/README.md

 ## Limitations and Others
 - I still have to manually filter the image and add the image direct link to a JSON file.

-- I use the free Twitter API v2, so I don't have the access of retweet a post, like a post, search a post etc.
+- I used the free Twitter API v2, so I don't have the access of retweet a post, like a post, search a post etc.

-- I use the `tweetedRecord.txt` file to keep track of the images that have been tweeted.
+- I used the `tweetedRecord.txt` file to keep track of the images that have been tweeted.

-- I use igmur as my storage to keep all my images online.
+- ~~I used igmur as my storage to keep all my images online.~~

+- I directly used one Github repository to store my images.

+- I was also trying to implement a Instagram Bot that will do the same thing.
+However, I could only do it locally, not on the remote server :(
+There were some errors using the `sharp` module.

+- Due to the small capacity of the remote server, I cannot a build system like Docker to ensure consistency between environments.

 ## License and Credits
 MIT License.
 Inspired by the Twitter Bot tutorial from [Ryan Carmody](https://www.ryancarmody.dev/about)